Write a Proposal

 Important things to include in your proposal:

 - What is your repair method?
 Provide a detailed description of your method, in a short list of steps.
 Keep in mind that your finalized guide should be at least six steps.
-(It's okay to modify this later, but sketch out your procedure as best you can for now.)
+(It's okay to modify this later, but sketch out your procedure as best as you can for now.)

 Write a brief paragraph explaining why this particular repair needs a guide and how it will help real people.